UAS Elementary School

 Extended School Day:

-The school hours will be from 8:20 am to 4:00 pm.
-Teachers will provide extra help, one-on-one tutoring, or after-school activities until 5:00 p.m.
+The school hours are from 8:20 am to 4:00 pm.
+Teachers provide extra help, one-on-one tutoring, or after-school activities until 5:00 p.m.

 Performance Based Accountability:

-Student progress and teacher effectiveness will be measured quarterly through data collected and tracked by multiple assessment instruments, including NWEA MAP Testing, Benchmark Exams utilizing ExamView Software, and full-length practice tests for state assessments such as the Regents exams.
+Student progress and teacher effectiveness is be measured quarterly through data collected and tracked by multiple assessment instruments, including NWEA MAP Testing, Benchmark Exams utilizing ExamView Software, and full-length practice tests for state assessments such as the Regents exams.
 Student performance will be documented and reviewed by teachers and the Academic Dean to create action plans to improve individual student achievement.
-There will be an extensive teacher observation and enrichment program, where each and every teacher is visited biweekly and given feedback, with resources tailored for their individual needs using the Observation 360 program.
-In addition, the school will use a comprehensive electronic dashboard system based on its performance metrics to more effectively oversee school operations.
+There is an extensive teacher observation and enrichment program, where each and every teacher is visited biweekly and given feedback, with resources tailored for their individual needs using the Observation 360 program.
+In addition, the school uses a comprehensive electronic dashboard system based on its performance metrics to more effectively oversee school operations.